-&lt;sup>1 Respondents to the Q4 2016 Tracking Study who answered "agree" to "strongly agree" (ratings of 5, 6, and 7) with the statement "I am morally opposed to gambling in any form."
+1 Respondents to the Q4 2017 Tracking Study who answered "agree" to "strongly agree" (ratings of 5, 6, and 7) with the statement "I am morally opposed to gambling in any form."

-Texas Lottery Advertising Overview December 2016 (cont'd)
+Texas Lottery Advertising Overview December 2017 (cont'd)

-FISCAL YEAR 1993 FISCAL YEAR 2016 Texas Ethnicity Population was made up of a significant majority of Caucasians.
-Population is much more diverse with a minority-majority population.
-Texas is the second most populous state in the nation and the third fastest-growing, with the majority of the growth being driven by Hispanics, followed by African-American and Asian communities.
-By 2016, the multicultural population of Texas is forecasted to account for 62 percent of the total 18-49 year old population, further solidifying its current minority-majority status in the years to come.
-1 Office of the State Demographer, "Population Projects for the State of Texas 2010-2050 by Single Years of Age" Media Proliferation Players were easy to reach frequently via network TV and radio advertising.
-The advertising industry has encountered dramatic challenges with the proliferation of new media choices for consumers, including exponential cable channel expansion, streaming radio, the role of the internet and social media, all factors that limit advertising exposure.
-Additionally, the rapid adoption of tablets and continued expansion of smartphones, DVR usage and content-streaming create even greater opportunities for consumers to time-shift programming, potentially affecting advertising exposure.
+FISCAL YEAR 1993 FISCAL YEAR 2017 Media Proliferation Players were easy to reach frequently via network TV and radio advertising.
+The advertising industry has encountered dramatic challenges with the proliferation of new media choices for consumers, including exponential cable channel expansion, streaming radio, the role of the digital and social media, all factors that limit advertising exposure.
+Additionally, tablets and smartphones, DVR usage and content-streaming create even greater opportunities for consumers to time-shift programming, potentially affecting advertising exposure.
 This market dilution means it is becoming more difficult to reach large groups of consumers for the same level of media expenditures.
 Pay at the Pump Because pay-at-the-pump technology was new and limited, most people went into the store to pay for gas, allowing for exposure to lottery products.
 Most stores have pay-at-the-pump technology, and about 64 percent of consumers use it, requiring advertising to work harder to drive players into the store for lottery products.

-The agency is committed to the goal of enhancing the efficiency of its advertising.
-This includes efforts to internally review and challenge past advertising strategies.
+The agency is focused on and committed to the goal of enhancing the efficiency of its advertising.
+This includes efforts to internally review and challenge past advertising strategies to identify new opportunities.
 By focusing, in coordination with its advertising vendor, on the efficiency of its advertising and developing an annual advertising execution strategy, the Texas Lottery continues to be one of the top-selling lottery jurisdictions in the nation, while operating with one of the lowest per capita advertising budgets in the industry.

-According to the LaFleur's 2016 World Lottery Almanac, Texas ranks 39th of 44 reporting state lotteries in advertising budget per capita2 and had the lowest per capita advertising spending among the top 10 performing U.S. lotteries3 as measured by total sales.
-See graph below.
+According to the La Fleur's 2017 World Lottery Almanac, Texas ranks 39th of 45 reporting U.S. lotteries in advertising budget per capita2 and had the second lowest per capita advertising spending among the top 10 performing U.S. lotteries3 as measured by total sales.
+See graph on next page.

-Source: La Fleur's 2017 World Lottery Almanac
+Source: La Fleur's 2017 World Lottery Almanac (25th edition)

 The agency also engages in efforts to seek input from third-party unbiased resources to evaluate the efficiency of the agency's advertising efforts.
 This includes the 2014 analysis of "The Impact of Advertising on Lottery Sales in the State of Texas," performed by the Texas A&M Mays Business School.
-Additionally, the agency procured vendor services in FY 2014 through FY 2016 to complete an advertising media review of the advertising services vendor's purchase and placement of advertising media to evaluate the efficiency of these expenditures.
-The Texas Lottery has applied recommendations from these efforts to subsequent media purchases and plans to undertake additional external advertising media reviews in an effort to identify further efficiency opportunities.
+Additionally, the agency procures vendor services to complete an advertising media review of the advertising services vendor's purchase and placement of advertising media to evaluate the efficiency of these expenditures.
+The Texas Lottery has applied recommendations from these efforts to subsequent media purchases and continues to undertake additional external advertising media reviews in an effort to identify further efficiency opportunities.

-Additionally, the Texas Lottery has implemented a media placement verification program in response to a State Auditor's Office review of the agency's advertising contract.
-This verification program will provide assurance that purchased media is airing in market by third-party vendors consistent with agreed-upon placement requirements.
+Additionally, beginning in 2014 the Texas Lottery implemented a media placement verification program in response to a State Auditor's Office review of the agency's advertising contract.
+This verification program provides assurance by third-party vendors that purchased media is airing in markets consistent with agreed-upon placement requirements.